stephansturges/Tator/readme.md

 - Unified the FastAPI backend so it always runs the multi-predictor SAM workflow with a configurable budget (1–3 slots) and exposes `/predictor_settings` for automation.
 - Added a Predictors tab in the UI to adjust the budget, monitor slot counts, and watch RAM usage without leaving the browser.
 - Taught the labeling tab to respect the budget automatically: the current image is always pinned, the “next” slot activates once you allow ≥2 predictors, and the “previous” slot joins in at ≥3, all while reusing in-flight preloads when you change images.
+- Introduced One-click SAM bbox tweak so pressing `X` with a bbox selected resubmits it to SAM/CLIP for cleanup without redrawing.

 ## LOP